-There is formally no prerequisite for this course except an open mind and a good command of high school algebra.
+There are formally no prerequisites for this course except an open mind and a good command of high school algebra.

 Course Requirements:

 You will receive a grade for the seminar "Multivariate Analyses" and a pass/fail for the lab session "Tutorial Multivariate Analyses".
 Grading will be based on the following components: